 Alfie, 6, is playing at local playground under Mum’s watchful eye.
 He goes down the slide and jumps off, landing on his hands and feet.
 He starts to cry and shows his Mum a syringe lying in the bark and a needlestick injury of his left hand.
-Mum is distraught when she brings Alfie into your department.
-What next?
+Mum is distraught when she brings Alfie into your department with a needlestick injury.

 There is a risk of transmission of Hepatitis B, Hepatits C or HIV from a community-acquired needlestick injury (CANSI).
 Although the risk is very low, this is a source of significant concern to parents.
 Several studies lasting from several months to nearly two decades in length have looked at the epidemiology of CANSIs.
 These studies, undertaken in Melbourne, Montreal, Birmingham and Perth broadly agree that;

-In two-thirds of CANSIs, the syringe or needle was intentionally handled by the child in 2/3rds of cases
+- The syringe or needle was intentionally handled by the child in 2/3rds of cases

 In the Melbourne study CANSIs often occurred in public places in parks (30%), in the street (18%), in carparks (5%) and at the beach (6%).
 In Montreal, CANSIs occurred predominantly in the street (30%) and in parks (24%).
 Whilst the obvious difference is the lack of beaches in downtown Montreal, it’s also worth noting that a number of CANSIs must also occur in private residences.